 Your Diet May Play a Significant Role in Pain Management

-Unless there’s an urgent medical need, spine surgery for spinal stenosis is a last resort.
+Unless there’s an urgent medical need, Los Angeles spine surgery for spinal stenosis can be suitable.
 Many patients experience relief from watching their weight and eating foods like green leafy veggies and fatty fish that naturally reduce inflammation.
 Drinking plenty of water also minimizes pain by keeping your spinal discs hydrated.

 Individuals who are living with chronic pain and discomfort may benefit from undergoing decompression surgery to relieve pressure on the affected nerves.
 To learn more about this and other possible treatments, call The Spine Institute Center at (310) 828-7757 and schedule an in-person consultation today.